 If adopted, the new policy is expected to both expand the city's stock of public art and create new provisions for maintaining the current collection.
-The new memo calls funding maintenance and conservation of art a "major issue," one that has led other cities -- including Berkeley, Emeryville, San Jose, Oakland and Santa Cruz -- to recently increase their percentage for municipal projects.
+The memo calls funding for the maintenance and conservation of art a "major issue," one that has led other cities — including Berkeley, Emeryville, San Jose, Oakland and Santa Cruz — to recently increase their percentage for municipal projects.

-Some cities currently require a 1.5 percent or 2 percent contribution for new developments to set aside money for routine maintenance, the memo states.
+Some cities currently require a 1.5 percent or 2 percent contribution from new developments for routine maintenance, the memo states.
 It argues that Palo Alto should follow suit.

-The four council members recommend that the city develop a policy in which developers both contribute toward art and commit to taking care of the artwork once it's commissioned.
+A policy could require developers both to contribute toward art and commit to taking care of the artwork once it's commissioned, the council members recommend.
 The maintenance would be monitored by city staff and the artwork would be allowed to be removed without city approval.

 The memo also encourages staff to develop a "robust plan" to set aside some fees in the current Percent for Art Policy for an ongoing and future maintenance program.
 The goal, according to the memo, is to create a "self-sustaining robust program" that does not rely on the General Fund.

-Lastly, the memo encourages the city to look beyond sculptures -- however unusual -- when it comes to art.
+The memo also encourages the city to look beyond sculptures — however unusual — when it comes to art.